analysis-tools-dev/website-old/content/blog/static-analysis-is-broken/index.md

 filtering functionality.
 We have tooling in place to make sure that all information is up-to-date.

-## All Static Analysis Tools Are Lumped Together
+## All Static Analysis Tools Get Lumped Together

 Remember the categories from above?
 To most websites, it’s all linters.
 That doesn’t help if you’re looking for a formatter or a machine-learning-based SAAS service for your CI pipeline.
 It’s very time-consuming and tedious to wade through a sea of websites, so people rarely do.
 It’s like ten thousand spoons when all you need is a knife.
-(It’s ironic if you didn’t get that reference.)
+(It’s [ironic](https://www.azlyrics.com/lyrics/alanismorissette/ironic.html) if you didn’t get that reference.)

 ## No Fair Comparison Between The Tools